Willians (footballer, born 1986)

-Willians Domingos Fernandes (born 29 January 1986), known as Willians, is a Brazilian professional footballer who plays as a defensive midfielder for Nova Mutum.
+Willians Domingos Fernandes (born 29 January 1986), known as Willians, is a Brazilian former professional footballer who played as a defensive midfielder.

 Career

 Flamengo

 Born in Praia Grande, São Paulo, Willians debuted for Flamengo playing in the first team in the season opener against Friburguense in the 2009 Rio de Janeiro State League.

 On the 2009 Brazilian Série A Willians led the league in ball stealing.

 On 27 January 2010 Willians renewed his contract with Flamengo for another four years, until December 2014, with a release fee set for €10 million.
 In March 2011 Willians renewed his contract again.
 On 7 June 2012, Willians was confirmed by Udinese.
-In site of italian side, the player was nicknamed as "pitbull" and "bulldog".
+On the website of the Italian side, he was nicknamed as "pitbull" and "bulldog".

 Internacional

-On 11 January 2012, Willians was bought by circa of 2.5 million euros and will defend, in 2013, Internacional, a Brazilian side.
-He will be a substitute for Guiñazú, who left the club and current is player of paraguayan side Libertad.
+On 11 January 2012, Willians was bought by circa of €2.5 million and will defend, in 2013, Internacional, a Brazilian side.
+He will be a substitute for Guiñazú, who left the club and current is player of Paraguayan side Libertad.